Why Multi-Sensory Learning?

 - Help the children pick up rocks from outside and then arrange them in order of size.

 - Teach patterning using blocks, leaves or pieces of colored paper

-Children with dyslexia need help and support to learn to read.
+They also need help and support to learn to read.
 They also find reading a difficult and frustrating task and need motivation.
-Here are a collection of ideas to promote multi sensory reading:
+Here are a collection of ideas to promote multi-sensory reading:

 - Follow a recipe from a book to make a simple snack.